 Background:

 Surgical wounds healing by secondary intention (SWHSI) represent a significant burden to patients and services.
 An understanding of quality of life factors affecting this population is essential to recognise the impact of this wound entity on patients.
-Understanding of the patient experience is necessary to building effective services and designing pertinent research studies to improve care in this population.
+Understanding of the patient experience is necessary to building effective services and designing high-quality research studies to improve care in this population.

 Methods: